-Despite the highly-anticipated reveal of Drupal 9, soon to be released in June 2020, many organizations are still holding onto older versions of the Drupal content management system (CMS), particularly Drupal 7 and even Drupal 6.
-And although the performance and functionality of these older versions may be satisfactory enough to meet organizational needs for now, Drupal has announced that Drupal 7 and Drupal 8 will no longer be supported as of November 2021.
+Despite the past release of Drupal 9 in June 2020, many organizations are still holding onto older versions content management system (CMS), particularly Drupal 7 and even Drupal 6.
+And although the performance and functionality of these older versions may be decent enough to meet organizational needs for now, Drupal has announced that Drupal 7 and Drupal 8 will no longer be supported as of November 2021.

 What does the end-of-life for Drupal 7 and 8 mean for marketers?

-Just as Drupal 6 reached its end-of-life this past February, Drupal 7 and 8 will also enter the Drupal archives as retired or “sunsetted” software.
+Just as with Drupal 6, Drupal 7 and 8 will enter the Drupal archives as retired or “sunsetted” software.
 For marketers, this means that the Drupal community will no longer focus attention on providing resources, fixing bugs, or addressing security issues for these older versions.
 Without this technical support, websites can become vulnerable to security risks and susceptible to unresolved errors.
-So, organizations are encouraged to start considering their upgrade to Drupal 9 now, by rolling out a gradual CMS migration plan that makes sense for their organization.
+So, organizations are encouraged to start considering their upgrade to Drupal 9 now, by rolling out a gradual CMS migration plan that makes sense.

 Why gradual?
 Why not take the leap directly to Drupal 9 when it becomes available?

-- RDF (Resource Description Framework) module that structures your data in a legible format for search engines to better understand the content of each web page and ultimately improve your SEO efforts.
+RDF (Resource Description Framework) module that structures your data in a legible format for search engines.
+It's an easier way for search engines like Google to better understand the content of each web page and ultimately improve your SEO efforts.

-Only Drupal 8 incorporates these modules as built-in features within its platform, whereas Drupal 7 and other older versions require them to be installed separately.
-With these Drupal 8 core modules readily available, marketing professionals can extend the capabilities of their content management system with greater flexibility and ease.
+Only Drupal 8 incorporates these modules as built-in features within its platform, whereas Drupal 7 and other older versions required them to be installed separately.
+With these Drupal 8 core modules readily available, marketing professionals can get immediate access to this wide range of new features.

 Designed for the Mobile User

 While earlier Drupal versions were built with the desktop in mind, version 8 prioritizes a mobile-first user experience.
 Drupal 8 offers multiple mobile features that help marketers create, edit, and publish new landing pages faster than ever before.
-The WYSIWYG (“what you see is what you get”) editor improves the content authoring process from previous Drupal versions by providing an actual visual representation of the webpage before it is published.
-By toggling between desktop and mobile views of the WYSIWYG editor, you can see exactly what your website visitors will see, without guessing where the content will end up.
+By toggling between desktop and mobile previews of the WYSIWYG editor, you can see exactly what your website visitors will see, without guessing where the content will end up.

 Responsive imaging is also included in Drupal 8 as a core module that supports mobile optimization, giving marketers the ability to load and preview images as they would appear for desktop and mobile users.
 When mobile-friendly images are readily available, the website does not need to wait for CSS code to resize images, so web pages can load quickly and overall site speed can improve.